Dear Zachary: A Letter to a Son About His Father: Synopsis

 Turner wrote to the judge who locked her up and, contrary to normal legal procedure, received advice on how to appeal her arrest and imprisonment.
 She was released on bail in January 2003 by Judge Gale Welsh, who felt Turner did not pose a threat to society in general.
 The Bagbys had to give Zachary back to Turner, but they were able to arrange a visitation schedule.
-While this fraught situation dragged on, Kuenne traveled to the United Kingdom and across the U.S. to interview Bagby's friends and extended family.
+While this situation dragged on, Kuenne traveled to the United Kingdom and across the U.S. to interview Bagby's friends and extended family.
 He went to Newfoundland and visited Zachary in July 2003.

 On August 18, 2003, Turner jumped into the Atlantic Ocean with thirteen-month-old Zachary strapped to her stomach, drowning them both in a murder–suicide.
 Distraught over Zachary's death, and outraged at the Canadian legal system's failure to protect the child, David and Kathleen mounted a campaign to reform the country's bail laws, which they believed had helped allow Turner to kill her child and herself.
 Kuenne's attempts to arrange interviews with the prosecutors and judges who facilitated Turner's freedom were denied, but, in 2006, a panel convened by Newfoundland's Ministry of Justice released a report calling Zachary's death preventable and the government's handling of the case inadequate.
 Turner's psychiatrist was found guilty of misconduct for helping her post bail, and the director of Newfoundland's child welfare agency resigned.
 David Bagby wrote Dance with the Devil: A Memoir of Murder and Loss, a best-seller in Canada in 2007, about his family's ordeal.
 Kuenne finished his documentary and dedicated it to the memories of both Bagby and Zachary.
-The film ends with the Bagbys and their relatives, friends, and colleagues reflecting on the father and son, as well as the impact that Kathleen and David, who Kurt realizes the film is really for, had on all of them.
+The film ends with the Bagbys and their relatives, friends, and colleagues reflecting on the father and son, as well as the impact that Kathleen and David, whom Kurt realizes the film is really for, had on all of them.